 Most bladder cancers overexpress EGFR, which can be targeted in diagnostic imaging and therapy.

-In PET imaging the anatomical CT or MR image usually cannot be used to delineate the bladder or bladder wall, because filling of the bladder during the scan can change the size and position of the organ (Bretin et al., 2017).
+In PET imaging the anatomical CT or MR image usually cannot be used to delineate the bladder or bladder wall, because filling of the bladder during the scan changes the size and position of the organ (Bretin et al., 2017).

 Garbarino S, Caviglia G, Sambuceti G, Benvenuto F, Piana M. A novel description of FDG excretion in the renal system: application to metformin-treated models.
 Phys Med Biol.
 2014; 59(10): 2469-2484. doi: 10.1088/0031-9155/59/10/2469.